ygorcosta/wedeploy.com/ui/src/pages/docs/intro/api-clients.md

 ## Android

-###### For sending/receiving requests to/from WeDeploy from an Android App, you can use the Android API Client.
+For sending/receiving requests to/from WeDeploy from an Android App, you can use this API Client.

 ##### Installation